-Belgium Cyprus Denmark Hungary Ireland Luxembourg Interest ceiling A Danish company is only allowed to deduct net financing expenses equal to an amount calculated as the tax value of certain qualifying assets multiplied by a standard rate which is currently 4.5%.
-EBIT-rule A Danish company is only allowed to reduce its taxable income before deduction of net financing expenses by 80% as a result of net financing expenses.
-Thin capitalization If securities are issued by the Irish holding company to certain non-resident group companies, any 'interest' paid in relation to the securities is re-classified as a distribution and therefore will not be deductible.
+Belgium Cyprus Denmark Hungary Ireland Luxembourg is deductible.
+Interest ceiling A Danish company is only allowed to deduct net financing expenses equal to an amount calculated as the tax value of certain qualifying assets multiplied by a standard rate which is currently 4.5%.
+EBIT-rule A Danish company is only allowed to reduce its taxable income before deduction of net financing expenses by 80% as a result of net financing expenses. expenses cannot be proven by the debtor.
+Similar rules apply to other payments made to a CFC. companies, any 'interest' paid in relation to the securities is re-classified as a distribution and therefore will not be deductible.
 The rules relating to dividend withholding tax will then apply.
 This rule does not apply to interest paid to a company resident in an EU jurisdiction (other than Ireland) or a country with which Ireland has signed a double tax treaty.
 The taxpayer company may elect that this rule does not apply in a situation where interest is paid by that company in the ordinary course of a trade carried on by that company.

-2.6 Tax rulings
+Tax rulings 2.6